 In both cases, the slit was constantly aligned along the parallactic angle (ELEV mode).
 The first spectrum (in red) was obtained with UVES with a slit width of 0.3", providing a resolution $R \approx 110,000$.
 The other one (in blue) was obtained with CRIRES using AO and a slit width of 0.2", providing a resolution $R \approx 100,000$.
 For observations of specific lines accessible in one setup, CRIRES was clearly more efficient red-ward of ≈ 970 nm.
-Future observations are planned to determine the relative efficiencies of the two instruments after the UVES red CCD upgrade in July 2009.
+Future observations have been taken to determine the relative efficiencies of the two instruments after the UVES red CCD upgrade in July 2009.

 Figure 22: Comparison of S/N/Å per second^{1/2} of integration time obtained during nearly simultaneous CRIRES and UVES observations of β Col. Courtesy S. Uttenthaler.
-New observations are planned to compare the two systems after the UVES red CCD upgrade in July 2009.
+New observations have been taken to compare the two systems after the UVES red CCD upgrade in July 2009 but not yet analysed.